-The VCAG recognizes age as the predominant driver of mortality and morbidity in COVID-19 infections and the need to include older age within the recommendations.
+The VCAG recognizes increasing age as the predominant driver of mortality and morbidity in COVID-19 infections and the need to include older age within the recommendations.
 There are approximately 800,000 Ontarians over the age of 80.
-There is emerging evidence that suggests a poor immune response as measured by neutralizing antibodies to first dose COVID-19 vaccine in the over 80 population (Collier et al., 2021; Mueller et al., 2021).
+There is emerging evidence that suggests there is a poor immune response, as measured by neutralizing antibodies to first dose COVID-19 vaccine, in the over 80 population (Collier et al., 2021; Mueller et al., 2021).
 However, real-world effectiveness data for COVID-19 immunization in elderly adults (including frail patients with extensive co-morbid disease) demonstrate a significant reduction in symptomatic SARS-CoV-2 positive cases following the first dose of vaccine with even greater protection against severe disease (Lopez Bernal et al., 2021; Hyams et al., 2021; BC Centre for Disease Control, 2021; INSPQ, 2021).

-The VCAG also considered that reserving second doses of COVID-19 vaccine for certain age-based sub-groups would reduce vaccine availability for other priority age-based sub-groups experiencing increased morbidity and mortality risks.
+The VCAG also considered that reserving second doses of COVID-19 vaccine for certain age-based sub-groups would reduce vaccine availability for other priority age-based sub-groups experiencing increased morbidity and mortality risks from SARS-CoV-2 infections.

 Recommended Dose Interval: While age is a significant driver of mortality and morbidity in the COVID-19 pandemic, available real world evidence indicates that the first dose of a COVID-19 vaccine series provides substantial protection against the risk of severe disease, hospitalization and death in the elderly population.
-At this time in the context of constrained vaccine supply, the extended dose interval is believed to be appropriate for older individuals.
-This recommendation will be re-evaluated as evidence emerges and COVID-19 vaccine supply forecasts are updated.
+At this time, in the context of constrained vaccine supply, the extended dose interval is believed to be appropriate for older individuals.
+This recommendation continues to be re-evaluated as evidence emerges, including emerging data on vaccine effectiveness in Ontario, and COVID-19 vaccine supply forecasts are updated.